vdclab/vdclab-wiki/PhagesDB.md

  - BLAST available against the database.

 ## Ease of use
-- Easy to navigate, very organized website.
+- Easy to navigate, very well organized website.

 ## Citation